-During the year ended 30 November 2021, the Board was not provided with advice or services in respect of its consideration of the Directors' remuneration.
-However, in the application of the Board's policy on Directors' remuneration, defined below, the Board expects, from time to time, to review the fees paid to the directors of other venture capital trusts.
+During the year ended 31 December 2021, the Board was not provided with advice or services in respect of its consideration of the Directors' remuneration.
+However, in the application of the Board's policy on Directors' remuneration, as defined below, the Board expects, from time to time, to review the fees paid to the directors of other venture capital trust companies for comparative purposes.